 What is Tableau Desktop?

 Tableau is a software company that’s headquartered in Seattle, Washington, United States.
-Tableau is dedicated to produce interactive data visualization products focused on Business Intelligence (BI).
+Tableau is dedicated to producing interactive data visualization products focused on Business Intelligence (BI).
 Tableau Desktop is a leading new generation Business Intelligence (BI) application that is also acclaimed as a ‘self-service’ data discovery tool which can be used to achieve your goals without any IT support.
 This is your tool to cater all your graphical or visualization needs than any other tool which would rather take longer durations to provide just the pie charts or bar graphs.

 What is Tibco Spotfire?

 It is a Business Intelligence (BI) company based in Somerville, Massachusetts, United States.
 Spotfire was available from the 90’s but didn’t really take off until 2007 when it was acquired by the big brand, Tibco.
 An exact count of available customers is unavailable at the moment, but it is safe to say that Tibco has a larger product portfolio and also a larger market share.
 Spotfire, an offering from the Tibco suite of products, is a smart, flexible tool which provides data visualization and predictive analysis of business data.
-It also supports many other tools in conjunction to simplify your analyticcs journey providing simple dashboards, but yet with deeper insights.
+It also supports many other tools in conjunction to simplify your analytics journey providing simple dashboards, but yet with deeper insights.

 NOTE: For more details about the product and / or the company refer here